jdomizz/hydra-element/README.md

 The following `npm` scripts are available:

 - `start`: runs the project for _development_ (reloading on file changes)
-- `analyze`: displays information extracted from the source code documentation
+- `analyze`: displays documentation extracted from the source code
-- `manifest`: generates the `custom.elements.json` manifest
+- `manifest`: generates the `custom-elements.json` manifest
 - `build`: builds the project for _production_ (in the `dist` directory)

 ## License